BlissMediaSolutions/Catalyst-2024/README.md

 #### Future Improvements \ upgrades:
 * Use an ORM for database queries (RedBean not appropriate due to limitations)
-* Check the structure & encoding of the CSV file
+* ~Check the structure & encoding of the CSV file~
 * Could have used a Class for Database queries - but PDO already an object, & having a wrapper for PDO didn't appear to make much sense.
-* Reduce\replace Global variables - possibly change these to Enum.
+* ~Reduce\replace Global variables - possibly change these to Enum.~

 #### Update - since refactor commits
 * Now making use of Directive class
-* setter (and getter) functions for Directive class not really needed - done for completeness & expandability.
+* setter functions for Directive class not really needed - done for completeness & expandability.
 * MIME type of data file is now checked that its CSV
-* Removing Global variables
+* Removed Global variables - now use getter functions from class.
+* Dry_run now connects to database, (drops and) creates database table - just no data written to table.